Kullback-Leibler-Quadratic Optimal Control: Applications to Demand Dispatch

 In contrast, the total cost for case (ii) is the sum,

 since each load optimizes according to its own initial state, $x^i$.
-However, even when the aggregate can easily track $r$, the cost $J^*(\delta_{x^i})$ may be very large for individuals that are at odds with the reference signal.
-For example, an increase in power consumption could be requested while a fridge is near its lower temperature limit and must turn off.
-So, optimizing with respect to an individual's state may create more stress on the loads as compared to optimizing with respect to the population.
+Even when the aggregate can easily track $\{r_k\}$, the cost $J^\star(\delta_{x^i})$ may be very large for individuals that are at odds with the reference signal.
+For example, an increase in power consumption could be requested while a water heater is near its upper temperature limit and must turn off.
+So, it is possible that approach (ii) will impose greater stress on the loads as compared to the other two options, or will lead to reduced capacity.